Workiva/over_react_codemod/docs/boilerplate_upgrade.md

     pub global run over_react_codemod:boilerplate_upgrade --treat-all-components-as-private

-    You can use the -p flag to specify a path or glob to run the codemod on only some files: pub global run over_react_codemod:boilerplate_upgrade --treat-all-components-as-private -p "path/to/your/file.dart" pub global run over_react_codemod:boilerplate_upgrade --treat-all-components-as-private -p "lib/**.dart"
+    You can specify one or more paths or globs to run the codemod on only some files: pub global run over_react_codemod:boilerplate_upgrade path/to/your/file.dart another/file.dart --treat-all-components-as-private pub global run over_react_codemod:boilerplate_upgrade lib/**.dart --treat-all-components-as-private

 1. Make the concrete props class (`FooProps`) private, and make a public copy of it.
 In the public copy, mix in all generated classes, and expose the meta constant.